KaiLamNYC/threads/README.md

 # Threads Clone Project

-A web application that replicates the functionality of [insert original threads platform name] - a platform for engaging discussions and conversations.
+A web application that replicates the functionality of Threads - a platform for engaging discussions and conversations.

 ## Table of Contents